 MidWestOne in Focus

-In terms of dividend growth, the company's current annualized dividend of $0.81 is up 3.8% from last year.
-Over the last 5 years, MidWestOne has increased its dividend 5 times on a year-over-year basis for an average annual increase of 7.96%.
+Looking at dividend growth, the company's current annualized dividend of $0.81 is up 3.8% from last year.
+MidWestOne has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 7.96%.
 Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-MidWestOne's current payout ratio is 30%.
-This means it paid out 30% of its trailing 12-month EPS as dividend.
+MidWestOne's current payout ratio is 30%, meaning it paid out 30% of its trailing 12-month EPS as dividend.

 Looking at this fiscal year, MOFG expects solid earnings growth.
-The Zacks Consensus Estimate for 2019 is $3.06 per share, which represents a year-over-year growth rate of 20.47%.
+The Zacks Consensus Estimate for 2019 is $3.07 per share, with earnings expected to increase 20.87% from the year ago period.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report